pixeljammed/CollisionSounds/README.md

 # CollisionSounds
-A roblox module/script in Lua which makes objects make material-specific sounds when they hit or collide with something.
+A roblox module/script collection in Lua which makes objects make material-specific sounds when they hit or collide with something.
 Primitive right now.
 May or may not be updated...

 -----